-VICE: Hi guys, how do you feel about the fact police can stop anyone on the street to ask how they got their hands on expensive clothing?
+VICE: Hi, guys, how do you feel about the fact that police can stop people on the street to ask how they got their hands on expensive clothing?

 Jurian: I don’t think it’s going to work.
-Firstly, I’m not sure it’s legal.
-And secondly, couldn't you just tell them that your clothes belong to an older brother, or something?
+First off, I’m not sure it’s legal.
+And secondly, couldn't you just tell them that your clothes belong to an older brother or something?
 How would they know?

 How would you feel if they stopped you?

-Jurian: I personally wouldn’t mind, because they'd just be doing their jobs.
+I personally wouldn’t mind because they'd just be doing their jobs.
 But if they’re actually going to confiscate people's clothing, that'll probably cause some minor riots.

 Quincy: Most young people can’t prove on the spot how they got their clothes.
 A measure like this is just going to cause more resentment between the community and the police.